FM-17/ark-farmer/README.md

     Wood  | Berries, Fiber |

 ### DISCLAIMER
 > 📝 The developer of this bot is not professionally affiliated with ARK: Survival Ascended or Studio Wildcard.
-This project is not endoursed by Studio Wildcard.
+This project is not endorsed by Studio Wildcard.
 They probably don't like it.